ltspicer/usb_gpio/README.md

 ## Bill of Materials

-- 1 x Arduino Nano 33 IoT
+- 1 x Arduino Nano
 - 1 x USB-A to micro USB-B cable

 ## About the Author